GlenHigh/GlenHigh/README.md

 Welcome my GitHub portfolio where I post some of my spare time projects.. hope you enjoy !

 <i>Glen HIGH</i>
+<br><br>
 ## About me:
 Front office team player, quantitative topics enthusiast!
-I work in the banking industry and am fond of tech Learning a new thing a day keeps the doctor away, if I may say so myself!
+I work in the banking industry and am fond of tech<br>
+Learning a new thing a day keeps the doctor away, if I may say so myself!